Bright Futures Webinars

 An increase in misogynistic rhetoric and language online has resulted in new challenges in classrooms across Australia.
 The impact of what is known as the ‘manosphere’ affects children of all genders, even though the primary targets of the content are boys.

-Join body safety expert Deanne Carson in this webinar as she discusses prevention and intervention strategies to respond to the needs of children affected by the ‘manosphere’.
+Join Body Safety Australia’s Deanne Carson in this webinar as she discusses prevention and intervention strategies to respond to the needs of children affected by the ‘manosphere’.

 Presenters